Languages of Zimbabwe: Chilapalapa

-Chilapalapa, also known as Fanagalo, was a pidgin language used as a lingua franca between whites, Asians, and blacks during the colonial period.
+Chilapalapa, also known as Fanagalo, was a pidgin language used as a lingua franca between white, Asian, and Black people during the colonial period.
 Like its South African cousin Fanagalo, it was primarily spoken in the mining sector, on white-owned farms, and in larger settlements.
 According to one source, 60% of Chilapalapa vocabulary is of Ndebele origin, 20% from English, 10% from Shona, 5% from Afrikaans, and 5% from Chewa.
 Other sources describes the language as having primarily Shona influence rather than Ndebele.

-Fanagalo originated in the 19th century in South Africa, and Chilapalapa, which is closely related, developed as whites began settling in Southern Rhodesia.
-As the majority of blacks at that time lacked education and the ability to speak English, Chilapalapa became a common lingua franca used by whites and Asians to communicate with blacks, and vice versa, usually in the context of work environment.
-Blacks who spoke Chilapalapa generally lacked formal education and often did not speak English.
+Fanagalo originated in the 19th century in South Africa, and Chilapalapa, which is closely related, developed as white people began settling in Southern Rhodesia.
+As the majority of Black people at that time lacked the ability to speak English, Chilapalapa became a common lingua franca used by white and Asian people to communicate with Black people, and vice versa, usually in the context of work environment.
+Black people who spoke Chilapalapa generally lacked formal Western education and often did not speak English.
 Additionally, whites often demanded that blacks speak to them in Chilapalapa, not wanting to speak with them in English as it might imply an equal status among the races.
-Because it was often used demeaningly by whites, blacks often associated Chilapalapa with racism and colonialism.
-In contrast, whites viewed Chilapalapa more positively, even celebrating it as a unique facet of Rhodesian culture.
+Because it was often used demeaningly by white peopl, Black people often associated Chilapalapa with racism and colonialism.
+In contrast, white people viewed Chilapalapa more positively, even celebrating it as a unique facet of Rhodesian culture.
 The Rhodesian folk singer John Edmond recorded "The Chilapalapa Song", and newsreader and comedian Wrex Tarr routinely used Chilapalapa in his performances.

 Though Chilapalapa was a widespread second language in Rhodesia, with several hundred thousand speakers in 1975, it was never commonly spoken outside work environments.
 It was used in towns, and in the farming and mining sectors, and was especially common in the Mashonaland region, but was never taught in schools or used in any official contexts.
 Written Chilapalapa literature was rare.
 Because of its lack of use in schools and formal contexts and due to its negative association with colonialism, use of Chilapalapa virtually disappeared after Zimbabwe's independence after 1980.
-Today, Chilapalapa is heard only occasionally being spoken between older white and blacks.
+Today, Chilapalapa is heard only occasionally being spoken between older white and Black people.

-A 2018 survey of white farm owners, Asian store owners, and young black teachers born after independence found wide disparities in knowledge of and attitudes toward Chilapalapa.
+A 2018 survey of white farm owners, Asian store owners, and young Black teachers born after independence found wide disparities in knowledge of and attitudes toward Chilapalapa.
 Among those surveyed who grew up before independence, all were proficient in Chilapalapa.
 Among those born after independence, none could speak Chilapalapa, though most had heard of it.
 Attitudes towards the language differed, largely across racial lines.
-Most whites and Asians surveyed saw Chilapalapa as a useful lingua franca, while blacks viewed it as a symbol of racism and colonialism.
+Most white and Asian people surveyed saw Chilapalapa as a useful lingua franca, while Blacks people viewed it as a symbol of racism and colonialism.